YES Guidelines

 - Tutoring must be under a structured program, such as schools or community centers.
 Tutoring time consists of actual instruction time spent with students.
 All YES forms must have a teacher's signature.
 Note: Tutoring at learning centers (for-profit organizations) is not accepted for Y.E.S. hours.

 - Political campaigns: working for a particular candidate will not count for Y.E.S. hours, but working in a general "get out the vote" effort that doesn't promote one candidate or political party over the other may count for Y.E.S. hours.
-Working to get out the vote from a particular candidate's office will not be included for Y.E.S. hours.
+Working to get out the vote from a particular candidate's office does not qualify for Y.E.S. hours.

 - Blood drives: 1 donation = 1 Y.E.S. hour.